enricodeleo/wpacked/README.md

 ## WP Configuration

 Thanks to phpdotenv you can store your configurations outside the public directory in a `.env` file.
-You'll find this file in the root directory of the project with the following variables:
+You'll find the file `.env.example` that you need to copy to `.env` within the root directory of the project with the following variables:

 |**variable name** |**role**|
 |------------------|--------|